 Credit for these courses, up to a maximum of nine credits for courses where the grade received is B or above, may be applied at a later point to a graduate degree program provided that the credit was not used to satisfy baccalaureate degree requirements.
 Internal transfer of credit is subject to Graduate College transfer credit regulations.

-Post-baccalaureate and non-degree students enrolled at the undergraduate level may not register for graduate-level classes.
+Non-degree students enrolled at the undergraduate level may not register for graduate-level classes.